Agom Jarigbe

-Jarigbe Agom Jarigbe (born December 9, 1970) is a Nigerian politician and a member of the Senate in Nigeria's 9th National Assembly representing Cross River North and was a member of the House of Representatives in the 8th and 9th National Assembly representing Ogoja/Yala Federal Constituency.
-Agom Jarigbe was elected to the Green Chamber in 2015 and has served for his second term in office.
+Jarigbe Agom Jarigbe (born December 9, 1970) is a Nigerian politician serving as Senator representing Cross River North Senatorial District.
+He previously served in the House of Representatives representing the Ogoja/Yala Federal Constituency.

+Political career

+Jarigbe was elected to the House of Representatives in 2015 under the Peoples Democratic Party (PDP) and served two terms.

-In 2020 he contested and won the Cross River North Senatorial bye election.
-However, it was given to another candidate.
-In 2021, the Supreme Court had judgement in his favour and upheld him as the senator-elect for Cross River North.
-He recontested the 2023 senatorial election and was reelected under the Peoples Democratic Party (PDP).
+In 2020, he won the Cross River North Senatorial by-election.
+The result was initially disputed, but in July 2021, the Supreme Court of Nigeria declared him the duly elected senator.
+He was sworn in on September 15, 2021.

+He was reelected in the 2023 general elections under the PDP.

+In October 2025, Jarigbe defected from the PDP to the All Progressives Congress (APC).

+Recent activities and initiatives

+In 2025, Jarigbe facilitated several constituency development projects across Cross River North, including the installation of solar-powered boreholes and water supply schemes in rural communities.

+He also initiated educational support programmes, including bursary awards to students across multiple tertiary institutions in the district.

+In 2026, he signaled interest in seeking reelection ahead of the next electoral cycle.

+Personal life

+Jarigbe is married to Offiong Jarigbe and has four children.

 Early life

 Jarigbe comes from Ibil in the Ogoja Local Government Area of Cross River State.
 He attended the School of Basic studies in PortHarcourt, Rivers State, where he passed the West African Senior Secondary Certificate Examination (WASSCE) in 1990.
 He obtained a bachelor's degree in chemistry from the University of Calabar, Cross River State in 2004.
 Jarigbe earned a bachelor's degree in law from Baze University in November 2022.